 Titanium is a durable metal that holds its spring tension for years.
 They fit any of our titanium earrings and many other earring styles, as well.

-Medical Grade plastic is lightweight, comfortable, and easy to clean.
+Medical-grade plastic earrings are lightweight, comfortable, and easy to clean.
 These medical plastic earring backs fit our entire line of medical plastic earrings.
 They leave a slight gap between the ear and the back to allow for proper air circulation.

 The third type of erring back that we offer is for larger earrings.
 The titanium center holds the post firmly while the plastic disc increases the support around the post allowing for a more comfortable fit for large, heavy earrings.